 - Valetta, Malta (this is a UNESCO World Heritage Site and one of the most affordable capital cities to visit);

-- Portugal (the beautiful Alentejo coast offers cheap fresh seafood, and Lisbon is vibrant but less crowded than cities in Spain; if you visit Porto in the winter months, you’ll also manage to save money);
+- Portugal (the beautiful Alentejo coast offers cheap fresh seafood, and Lisbon is vibrant but less crowded than cities in Spain.
+From Lisbon, you can take a day trip to enjoy the rugged beauty of Sintra.
+If you visit Porto in the winter months, you’ll also manage to save money);

 - Prague, Czech Republic (a beautiful city, full of history and easy to explore by foot.
 It’ll be even cheaper if you go to Cesky Krumlov and Telc);

 - London, England (sure, London is not considered cheap usually, but you can save money by staying in a cheaper area.
 Plus, you can do a lot of sightseeing for free.)